-5 Top Vintage Turntable Detailed Product Reviews 2020
+5 Top Vintage Turntables- Product Reviews 2020

+#1.
 Akai Professional BT500 Premium Belt-Drive Turntable with Wireless Streaming

 - Sleek aluminum tonearm is beautifully balanced for precise cueing

-- Rubber non-slip mat is truly non-slip
+- Rubber mat is non-slip

-- Leveling bubble ensures the adjustable legs can do their job properly.
+- Leveling bubble ensures the adjustable legs can do their job properly

 - Built in pre-amp allows the BT500 to canoodle with your retro stereo system

-- Automatic conversion of your vinyl products into digital files that you can shift to your computer via the USB port.
+- Automatic conversion of your vinyl products into digital files that you can shift to your computer via the USB port

+#2.
 TEAC TN-300 Analog Turntable with Built-in Phono Pre-amplifier & USB Digital Output

-The Tokyo Electro Acoustic Company or TEAC has been around more than 60 years.
-Long enough to see the rise and fall and rise of vinyl.
+The Tokyo Electro Acoustic Company or TEAC has been around more than 60 years, long enough to see the rise and fall and rise of vinyl.
 While they’re owned these days by Gibson they retain their founders’ interest in producing high-quality consumer-grade audio products and the TN-300 fits the company profile perfectly.

 The TN-300 is a belt-drive disc player with a DC motor that will play your 33s or 45s as well or better than virtually anything you might have been able to buy back in the day.
 Rotation speed is generally accurate and stable and the elliptical stylus produces 2g of pressure.
 Overall audio quality is excellent with minimal distortion and a clean, clear signal to noise ratio of about 67 dB.
-The RCA jacks are gold plated for corrosion resistant and allow the TN-300 to be easily switchable between line and phono.
+The RCA jacks are gold plated for corrosion resistant and allow the TN-300 to be easily switchable between line and phonograph.

-- Premium Audio-Technica VM cartridge provides accurate reading out of the box.
+- Premium Audio-Technica VM cartridge provides accurate reading out of the box

-- Phono and line inputs let you play your vinyl platters with or without an equalizer.
+- Phono and line inputs let you play your vinyl platters with or without an equalizer

-- Die-cast aluminum platter provides a rock-solid foundation for your vinyl.
+- Die-cast aluminum platter provides a rock-solid foundation for your vinyl

-- Ability to convert your analog music to digital automatically and upload it via a built-in USB port.
+- Ability to convert your analog music to digital automatically and upload it via a built-in USB port

+#3.
 Rega – RP1 Turntable

 The unadorned base of the RP1 is modernist reduction at its best.
 The rubber feet keep the plinth where you place it.
 Just be sure to place it on a nice level platform since there is no leveling bubble to guide you.
 The belt drive features a stepped pulley that allows for manual speed changing that reduces wear and tear.
-The RB101 arm is the little brother of the company’s widely praised RB300 and the family DNA is obvious in its easy, precision handling.
+The RB101 arm is the little brother of the company’s widely praised RB300 and the family DNA is obvious in its easy precision handling.
 The Ortofon OMB5 cartridge is pre-fitted and provides high-quality audio with a low SNR.

-- The RP1 is as handsome a retro-style turntable as you’ll find.
+- The RP1 is as handsome a retro-style turntable as you’ll find

-- Setup takes only a few minutes as the RP1 is virtually ready to go out of the box.
+- Setup takes only a few minutes as the RP1 is virtually ready to go out of the box

 - One of the quietest belt drive, retro turntables

-- Also one of the most stable with its low vibration motor.
+- Stable with its low vibration motor

-All in all the RB1 is an outstanding, minimalist retro-style turntable that won’t break your bank
+All in all the RB1 is an outstanding, minimalist retro-style turntable that won’t break your bank.

-- Die-cast aluminum platter provides a stable platform for your vinyl.
+- Die-cast aluminum platter provides a stable platform for your vinyl

-- The diamond stylus on the company’s Integral Dual Magnet cartridge is easily replaceable.
+- The diamond stylus on the company’s Integral Dual Magnet cartridge is easily replaceable

-- The belt drive is fully automatic and plays either 33 ⅓ or 45 rpm offerings.
+- The belt drive is fully automatic and plays either 33 ⅓ or 45 rpm offerings

-- Tonearm can be set automatically or manually.
+- Tonearm can be set automatically or manually

-- Retractable dust cover keeps everything nice and clean the way it should be.
+- Retractable dust cover keeps everything nice and clean

 If you’re new to vintage-style turntables this is an affordable, dependable entry point.

+#5.
 Denon DP-300F Fully Automatic Analog Turntable

 The final entry on our best vintage turntable list is this fully automatic offering from Denon.
 The DP-300F Analog is a turntable that will have mom and pop getting all misty about the old days while the kids use it to crank up the retro at the rave.
 The base here is nice and heavy which makes for a stable platform on which to play your vinyl.
 The turntable sheet is equipped with some serious 21st-century tech with its hologram vibration analysis capabilities that make jumps and bumps a thing of the past.
 While the auto start/stop feature makes sure the stylus is always properly set.

 The 300F offers both 33 ⅓ and 45 rpm options, the DC servo motor works hand in hand with the belt drive to provide consistent play with virtually no noise.
-And should you need to replace the cartridge on the 300F the headshell is easily removable making the whole process a snap.
+And should you need to replace the cartridge on the 300F, the headshell is easily removable making the whole process a snap.

-- Dust cover and genuine rubber anti-slip mat.
+- Dust cover and genuine rubber anti-slip mat

-- Phono equalizer built in.
-Allows the player to be connected to an integrated amp.
+- Phono equalizer built in, allows the player to be connected to an integrated amp

-- Cabinet wall is thicker than most at 4mm providing heft and stability.
+- Cabinet wall is thicker than most at 4 mm providing heft and stability

-- Turntable is made from high-quality die-cast aluminum.
+- Turntable is made from high-quality die-cast aluminum

-- Available with 1-year warranty.
+- Available with 1-year warranty

 Vintage Turntables Buying Guide